Data Economy: Data Economy Live

 In November 2017, the first Data Economy Live event was held in London, focusing on edge computing.
 Other events include the Data Economy Summit in June 2019 and hosted at the Grimaldi Forum in Monaco.

 The event focused on the global investment, finance and M&A activity across the global IT infrastructure space.
 The event, a spin-off of Broadmedia Communications' 11-year running Finance and Investment Forum, gathers the strategic and financial leadership, private equity specialists, financiers, industry investors, REITs, professional transactional and advisory firms, and government.

-The second Data Economy Finvest Global Summit & Awards will take place in Zurich, Switzerland, in February 2020.
+The second Data Economy Finvest Global Summit & Awards will take place in Zürich, Switzerland, in February 2020.

 Awards

 The Data Economy Awards are a yearly accolade to celebrate the top talent within the finance and investment space in the data centre and cloud sectors.

-The show is hosted together with the Data Economy Summit and consists of 12 industry awards, including: CFO of the Year Award, Edge Investment Award, Edge-Tech Startup Award, Editor’s Choice Award, Emerging Markets Award, Global Financial Leader Award, Investor of the Year Award, Law Firm of the Year Award, Lifetime Financial Achievement Award, M&A of the Year Award, Private Equity Fund Award, TMT Global Award.
+The show is hosted together with the Data Economy Summit and consists of 12 industry awards, including: CFO of the Year Award, Edge Investment Award, Edge-Tech Startup Award, Editor's Choice Award, Emerging Markets Award, Global Financial Leader Award, Investor of the Year Award, Law Firm of the Year Award, Lifetime Financial Achievement Award, M&A of the Year Award, Private Equity Fund Award, TMT Global Award.